vikstrous/tempts/README.md

 // Use Execute instead of Run to not wait for completion
 ```

-This ensures that the activity is run in the right namespace, on the right queue, with the right name, with the right parameter types and it returns the right type.
+This ensures that the activity is run on the right queue, with the right name, with the right parameter types and it returns the right type.

 ### Create a worker